Major Melon Recall For Salmonella Includes Target, Walmart, Whole Foods, Kroger, And More

 — CDC (@CDCgov) April 13, 2019

 According to CNN, salmonella is responsible for as many as 1 million cases of food-related illnesses in the United States each year.
 Symptoms typically begin within 72 hours of ingesting the bacteria and can last up to seven days.
-Symptoms include diarrhea, fever and stomach cramps.
+Symptoms include diarrhea, fever, and stomach cramps.
 While it is true that most patients will recover on their own without medical treatment, those who experience severe diarrhea may need to be hospitalized.
 In severe cases in which patients are not properly treated, death can result.

 “Healthy persons infected with Salmonella often experience fever, diarrhea (which may be bloody), nausea, vomiting and abdominal pain.
 In rare circumstances, infection with Salmonella can result in the organism getting into the bloodstream and producing more severe illnesses such as arterial infections (i.e., infected aneurysms), endocarditis and arthritis,” the FDA says in their posting regarding the outbreak.